ragardner/tksheet/CONTRIBUTING.md

 tksheet is designed to only use built-in Python libraries, and we do not want any third-party dependencies.
 Please ensure that your contributions do not introduce any new dependencies outside of Python's built-in libraries.

+#### License

+tksheet is released under the MIT License.
+You can find the full text of the license [here](https://github.com/ragardner/tksheet/blob/master/LICENSE.txt).

+By contributing to the tksheet project, you agree to license your contributions under the same MIT License.
+Please make sure to read and understand the terms and conditions of the license before contributing.

 ### Enhancements/Suggestions

 We welcome suggestions for enhancements to tksheet!
 If you have an idea for a new feature or improvement, please follow these guidelines: